Skip to content

 Founded in 1971, Vitabiotics is a well-known British vitamin and supplement brand.
 Vitabiotics also owns Wellwoman, Wellman and Wellkid, amongst other vitamin brands.

-Despite its popularity, Vitabiotics does not yet reach the minimum ethical benchmark within The Good Shopping Guide’s Ethical Vitamins & Supplements Sector.
-As a result, Vitabiotics cannot be classified as an ethical vitamin and supplement brand.
+Vitabiotics has reached the minimum ethical benchmark within The Good Shopping Guide’s Ethical Vitamins & Supplements Sector.
+As a result, Vitabiotics can be classified as an ethical vitamin and supplement brand.

-Although it does not quite reach our minimum benchmark, The Good Shopping Guide still encourages Vitabiotics to get in touch and apply for Ethical Accreditation.
-By applying, The Good Shopping Guide would be able to offer Vitabiotics an assessment and some advice on how to improve its bottom scores.
+The Good Shopping Guide encourages Vitabiotics to get in touch and apply for Ethical Accreditation.
+By applying, The Good Shopping Guide would be able to offer Vitabiotics an assessment and some advice on how to improve its score.

 Do you want to see how other popular brands compare against Vitabiotics within the Ethical Vitamins & Supplements Sector?
 Visit The Good Shopping Guide’s Vitamins & Supplements Ethical Ratings Table.
 Our Ratings Table can help you to learn about the criteria that our top-rated brands have met to reach our minimum ethical benchmark.